 SOWING PEAS INDOORS

 If you want to get a head start with your pea plants it's easy to sow them indoors or in a greenhouse.
 In the first week of March fill an 8cm / 3in pot with multi-purpose compost, make hole about 5cm 2in deep and drop a seed in.
 Cover with compost, water well and place in a cool place indoors.
 The seedlings will emerge in just under a week.
 As soon as they do, move the seedlings to a light position (not in direct sunlight) and let them grow on until they are about 12cm / 5in high.

 The germination rate for peas sown outside is poor, about 50% is not unusual.
 The same goes for those sown indoors although the rate will be higher, about 70%.
-You can pre-germinate the seeds and avoid planting ones which will germinate.
+You can pre-germinate the seeds and avoid planting ones which fail to germinate.

 Wet a kitchen towel, place the seeds on it and cover with another moist kitchen towel.
 Place them in a cool room indoors and check them after 24 hors to see if they have sprouted.
 If they haven’t, wait another 12 hours and check again.
 Ideally you want to sow them in pots as described above as soon as a small sprout appears.